When you paint your house exterior, which sheen should you use–flat or a satin finish?

 All things considered, satin finish is preferable for the exterior.
 It satisfies basic maintenance points while providing a pleasant appearance that appeals to the widest range of home buyers.

-However, the choice is based on your own situation.
+The choice, however, is based on your own situation.
 Factors to consider:

 - Will you be painting the house yourself?
 If not, then you do not need to worry about overlapping.
 Professional painters are proficient at laying down all kinds of paint.
 If they make an error, they are accountable and can be expected to fix the issue.
 Answer: either finish.